21 Best Vancouver Hikes - A Vancouver Hiking Guide

 This scenic hike will take you past lakes and nature with stunning metro Vancouver views along the way too.
 While this is an easy trail, be careful of slippery tree roots.
 The entire trail can also become muddy and slippery if it has rained.

 This trail is best between June and October, with snow, rain, and slush likely to obstruct it throughout the rest of the year.
 You can snowshoe here, though, in the winter if it's snowed sufficiently.
-It takes about 30 minutes, if driving, to reach the start of the hike from Vancouver.
-When in the area, you can also try hiking the Mount Seymour peak trail.
+It takes about 30 minutes when driving to reach the start of the hike from Vancouver.
+When in the area, you can also try hiking the Mount Seymour Peak trail, also called the Mount Seymour Summit trail.

 Eagle Bluffs, West Vancouver